-- C Pointer is a variable that stores/points the address of another variable.
-C Pointer is used to allocate memory dynamically i.e. at run time.
+Pointers in C language is a variable that stores/points the address of another variable.
+A Pointer in C is used to allocate memory dynamically i.e. at run time.
 The pointer variable might be belonging to any of the data type such as int, float, char, double, short etc.

 - Where, * is used to denote that “p” is pointer variable and not a normal variable.